carbonpanda/carbonpanda.github.io/_drafts/Modding_and_flashing_Sonoff Basic.md

 2. Setup Sonoff-Tasmota WIFI SSID and password entries to connect to home network using Termite.
 Just type *SSID1 your_home_SSID* then *Password1 your_wifi_password*.

 3. Allocate a fixed IP (personal preference) from home wireless router.
-You can find the SSID broadcasted by the Sonoff on the wireless router.
+Use wireless router DHCP IP reservation function to assign a fixed IP.

    ![Sonoff_IP](https://carbonpanda.github.io/images/Sonoff_IP.jpg)